Mortuary Science

 Yes, evening courses are offered Monday through Thursday.

-Courses are offered in the evening
+Courses offered in the evening

 MRTS 1301 Contemporary Funeral Service Practices